vasillieux/vlab-toolkit/README.md

     ```

+## todo

+- snapshots
+- more default and non-default stuff
+- linking, prebuilt docker images for weird project
+- setup vpn, rdp, and stuff.

 ## disclaimer

 this toolkit installs security software. use it responsibly and only on systems you are authorized to test. the authors are not responsible for any misuse.